A bunch of peaches sitting on a table

 Sunshine: Morning or late afternoon sun is one of the simplest ways to boost your yang energy.
 Soaking in fortifying rays of sunlight for just 10 minutes helps with the production of vitamin D3, an essential nutrient that supports our energy, immune systems and more.

-Moxibustion: This is a tool in traditional Chinese medicine where an herb called mugwort is burned over specific points to warm and nourish the body, producing more yang energy.
+Moxibustion (Moxa): This is a tool in traditional Chinese medicine where an herb called mugwort is burned over specific points to warm and nourish the body, producing more yang energy.
+Visiting an acupuncturist can be helpful, as they can utilize moxa alongside acupuncture to boost circulation.

 Warmth: Warm baths (including mugwort baths), hot stones, and warm surroundings are all beneficial in warming the "cold" of a yang deficiency.